 Removing the lost user file is not one of the actions listed in lines 4 and 5.
-To remove lost files, you must use the remove option as described in "The remove Option" on page 56.
+To remove lost files, you must use the remove option as described in "The remove Option for Offline Files" on page 59.

 The following is an excerpt from the abbreviated display for the BFID set with an unrecoverable error: